Please continue to check this page regularly as we will update it with information - Latest update 16/04/2023

 To book please contact your local axess clinic on 0300 323 1300 or book online below

-MONKEYPOX has recently been declared a global emergency by the World Health Organisation (WHO) after cases spread to more than 70 countries.
-There have been a number of confirmed cases of Monkeypox in the UK.
+MPOX (MONKEYPOX) has recently been declared a global emergency by the World Health Organisation (WHO) after cases spread to more than 70 countries.
+There have been a number of confirmed cases of MPOX in the UK.
 Most of these cases are in England particularly London and the South East, we have however seen cases in the North West and in Liverpool & Cheshire.

-Monkeypox is usually a mild self-limiting illness, spread by very close contact with someone with monkeypox.
+MPOX is usually a mild self-limiting illness, spread by very close contact with someone with MPOX.
 Most people recover within a few weeks.

-Everyone is being asked to be aware of the monkeypox symptoms, but it’s important gay and bisexual men are alert as currently this is the group most affected.
+Everyone is being asked to be aware of the MPOX symptoms, but it’s important gay and bisexual men are alert as currently this is the group most affected.

 The spots can change and goes through different stages.
 They can look like chickenpox, anogenital herpes or syphilis, before finally forming a scab, which later falls off.
 Some people have only had one or a few spots.